WhatsApp will stop working on more than 50 cell phones; see which

-More than 50 cell phones that were once cutting-edge technology will stop running WhatsApp as of October 24 this year.
-Between them, are the iPhones 5 and 5C, two of the most modern smartphones for exactly 10 years.
+More than 50 cell phones that were once cutting-edge technology will no longer run the Whatsapp from October 24 this year.
+Among them are the iPhones 5 and 5C, two of the most modern smartphones for exactly 10 years.

-Check out in the list below all the smartphones that will have WhatsApp discontinued:
+Check out in the list below all the smartphones that will have the Whatsapp discontinued:

 - LG: LG Lucid 2, Optimus F7, Optimus F5, Optimus L3 II Dual, Optimus F5, Optimus L5, Optimus L5 II, Optimus L5 Dual, Optimus L3 II, Optimus L7, Optimus L7 II Dual, Optimus L7 II, Optimus F6, Enact, Optimus L4 II Dual, Optimus F3, Optimus L4 II, Optimus L2 II, Optimus Nitro HD and 4X HD, and Optimus F3Q.